Blog

 Greater Control Over Training

-CDPAP also allows consumers to train their own personal care assistants.
+Consumer-directed programs also allows consumers to train their own personal care assistants.
 This ensures that the assistant has been properly briefed on the consumer’s preferences and specific ways of administering any medical treatments or completing specific daily tasks.

 Ability to Terminate Care Assistance

-If needed, a consumer who employs a care assistant through CDPAP can terminate the employment relationship.
+If needed, a consumer who employs a care assistant can terminate the employment relationship.
 If the individual believes their assistant has not fulfilled their duties to a satisfactory level, they can initiate a termination and begin searching for a new candidate.

 No Limits on the Number of Personal Assistants